Jashwxnth/Power-BI-Project/README.md

 ## Data Sources
 The dashboard seamlessly collects and utilizes data from two primary sources:

-**Excel File:** Targets, Market Share data, and related information are sourced from [Excel/CSV files](https://github.com/Jashwxnth/Power-BI-Project/blob/main/HR%20Analytics%20Data.xlsx).
+**Excel File:** You can export this file to PowerBI Dashboard and start from Cleaning State...
+[Excel/CSV files](https://github.com/Jashwxnth/Power-BI-Project/blob/main/HR%20Analytics%20Data.xlsx).

 ### Hit a follow button 👆